Go Back

 When can I see the International Space Station?

-Whether or not the space station will be visible on a given night depends on its orbit and at what time it passes overhead.
+Whether the space station is visible on a given night depends on its orbit and the time it passes overhead.

 There are many websites and cell phone apps that can be used to notify onlookers when the ISS will be visible.
-This includes NASA’s Spot The Station website which lists every time the ISS will be visible for a given location over the next two weeks.
+This includes NASA’s Spot The Station website, which lists every time the ISS will be visible for towns and cities around the world over the next two weeks.

 Each time the ISS passes overhead is different.
 On some passes, it is very dim and is not visible for long, while other times it is incredibly bright and visible for over five minutes.
 Those planning to look for the ISS should plan to view it on a night when it will be in the sky for a longer period of time as these are typically the brightest passes.